More about: Visits to St. Peter's Basilica in Rome

 It is quite difficult to meet the Pope in the Basilica by chance.
 His schedules for masses and public audiences are quite strict and he is never spontaneously in the Basilica unless there is a special mass, such as the Midnight Mass or Easter Mass.

-However, if you feel like seeing the Pope in person, you can always join his Sunday Audience, Angelus, or Wednesday Benediction.
+However, if you fancy seeing the Pope in person, you can always book tickets for the Papal Audience, the Angelus, or the Wednesday Blessing.
 These events always take place in St. Peter's Square and are usually open to everyone, although you will usually have to go through security checks to enter the Square.

 How should you dress to visit St. Peter's Basilica?

-As a religious temple, the Church requires both men and women to wear knee and shoulder coverings.
+When booking your visit to St. Peter's Basilica, please note that as a religious temple, the Church requires both men and women to wear knee and shoulder coverings.
 Forget short shorts, tank tops or tank tops, and in the case of women, you will also need to cover your cleavage.
 If you want, you can read in this article some tips to prepare your visit to the Vatican.

 What else is there to see in the Vatican?